-OCLC membership gives you access to global resources that are supported by the cooperative's community of libraries, museums and archives.
-OCLC was founded on the fundamental principle that by sharing intellectual property, libraries could better meet their mission of making the world's knowledge more accessible.
-Through membership, libraries contribute to the cooperative and benefit from the services, research, and advocacy and advancement programs.
+OCLC membership gives you access to the global resources that are supported by the cooperative.
+OCLC was founded on the principle that by sharing intellectual property, libraries could better meet their objective of making the world's knowledge more accessible.
+Through membership, libraries contribute to the cooperative and benefit from the services, research, advocacy, and advancement programs.

 Becoming an OCLC member

 Becoming an OCLC member requires action.
 Many institutions maintain membership by contributing holdings to WorldCat.
 This can be done as a single institution, member of a consortium, or through a state or national library.
 Libraries may also belong to a group that engages with OCLC on their behalf that would qualify them for OCLC membership.